samiyaakhtar/hello-spektate/README.md

 # hello-spektate
-Source repo for a hello world for project Spektate https://github.com/microsoft/spektate
+Source repository for a test application for [Spektate](https://github.com/microsoft/spektate)